ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -06 to -07 ## {#sec-06-07}

 * Requested creation of new IANA registry group.

+* Explicit criteria for ordering entries in the new IANA registry.

 * Editorial fixes in the initial list of CoAP fields to register.